This can help if:

 Make a distraction action plan with your teen

-If you or your teenager are struggling to manage all the social media, gaming and other study distractions they have to deal with every day, here's some ideas of how you can help them help themselves.
+If you or your teenager are struggling to manage all of the social media, gaming and other study distractions they have to deal with every day, here's some ideas of how you can help them help themselves.

 Set time aside for fun